pedro-abundio-wang/deep-learning/2 improving-deep-neural-networks/Readme.md

 - We will pick the point at which the training set error and dev set error are best (lowest training cost with lowest dev cost).
 - We will take these parameters as the best parameters.
 - Prefers to use L2 regularization instead of early stopping because this technique simultaneously tries to minimize the cost function and not to overfit which contradicts the **orthogonalization approach**.
-- But its advantage is that you don't need to search a hyperparameter like in other regularization approaches (like `lambda` in L2 regularization).
+- But its advantage is that you don't need to search a hyperparameter like in other regularization approaches (like 𝜆 in L2 regularization).

 ### Normalizing inputs